nafarinha/cc_w13_d3_hw_whisky_tracker/README.md

 **Custom Queries + REST** Write each of the following queries and connect them to an appropriate controller:

 ### MVP
-  * Get all the whiskies for a particular year
+  * Get all the whiskies for a particular year :ballot_box_with_check:
-  * Get all the distilleries for a particular region
+  * Get all the distilleries for a particular region :ballot_box_with_check:
   * Get all the whisky from a particular distillery that's a specific age

 ###  Extensions
   * Get all the whisky from a particular region
   * Get distilleries that have whiskies that are 12 years old